 The Government have placed emphasis on landlords to now decide what they wish to do with properties many months in advance.
 The emphasis is now on landlords rather than tenants to know what they wish to do in advance.
 You need to plan carefully especially if you are thinking of selling the property.
 You might want to check when your contract is due for renewal and if you wish to serve notice.
 Please be aware that tenants are still entitled to serve one months’ notice at the end of their tenancy i.e. the last month itself.
 We often have requests from landlords to insert break clauses in tenancies but these are unenforceable.
-A fixed term tenancy is exactly as it should be i.e. fixed term so please be aware of this.
+A fixed term tenancy is for a fixed period.
 If the property goes on to a month to month basis then the tenants can also only have to give one months’ notice to leave the property.

-We will be contacting landlords over the next few weeks to discuss their renewal and if you do wish to contact us for any free advice then please don’t hesitate to do so.
+We will be contacting landlords over the next few weeks to discuss their renewal.
+If you do wish to contact us for any free advice then please don’t hesitate to do so.